Oct 2025 • Electrochimica Acta 512, 145472, 2025

 Researchers have been investigating the physical and morphological properties of biodegradable polymer and copolymer films, blending them with other chemicals to solve challenges in medical, industrial, and eco-environmental fields.
 The present study introduces a novel, straightforward method for preparing biodegradable hydrogels based on polyvinyl alcohol (PVA) and polyvinyl pyrrolidone (PVP) for medical applications.
 The resulting PVA/PVP-based hydrogel uniquely combines the water absorbency, biocompatibility, and biodegradability of the polymer composite.
 For hygiene products and medical uses, such as wound healing, hydrogen peroxide (HP) was encapsulated in the PVA/PVP hydrogels for controlled release application.
 Incorporating PVP into PVA significantly enhances the hydrogel water absorbency and improves the mechanical properties.
 However, to mitigate the disadvantage of high water absorbency which could result in undesired early dissolution, efforts were made to increase the water resistance and the mechanical characteristics of these hydrogels using freeze–thaw (F/T) cycles and chemical crosslinking PVA chains with trisodium trimetaphosphate (STMP).
 The resulting hydrogels serve as environmentally friendly bio-based polymer blends, broadening their applications in medical and industrial products.
 The structural and morphological properties of the hydrogel were characterized using Fourier transform infrared spectroscopy (FTIR), environmental scanning electron microscope analysis (E-SEM), and water-swelling tests.
 The HP controlled release rate was evaluated through kinetic release experiments using …

-Show moreJan 2025 • Clinical and Experimental Immunology
+Show moreJan 2025 • Applied Sciences

-Show moreJan 2025 • Biomolecules
+Show moreJan 2025 • arXiv preprint arXiv:2501.09569

 Show moreJan 2025 • Optica Quantum